stefanoborini/pep-keyword/PEP-XXX.rst

     >>> a[1, 2, {"K": 3}]

 this notation, although less elegant, can already be used and achieves similar results.
-It's evident that the proposed Strategy 1 can be interpreted as syntactic sugar for this notation.
+It's evident that the proposed Strategy "New argument contents" can be interpreted as syntactic sugar for this notation.

 Additional Comments
 ===================